Global-Inequality-Project/global_inequality_charts/README.md

 - description: a short description of the chart
 - author: the author(s) of the chart
 - template: the template of the chart -> `assets/js/templates/[template].js`
+- category: a freely choosen string that automatically adds a new category if it doesn't exists yet
 - schema_version: the version of the schema, this increases, when new features are added.
 - libraries: libraries that should be loaded in order to show the graph